con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > mi 'gyur kun 'gro khap pa po/ /
 > phra zhing [f.
 55r] zag med sa bon bral/ /

-Beyond defeat, matchless, unmanifest,
+Beyond defeat, unmanifest, unmatched,
 Not making manifest, and not appearing,
-Timeless, omnipresent, fully pervasive,
+Pervasive, timeless, fully omnipresent,
-Subtle, seedless, free from defilement, (07)
+Minute, beyond defilement, seed-free, (97)

 * 97b: nirañjana/gsal byed min/'not making manifest': Our translation follows what is suggested by the ancient translation, although it probably not the most natural interpretation of *nirañjana*.
 Given the context, it does make sense to say that Mañjuśrī does not appear and he does not 'colour' other thing, i.e. make other things appear.
 The Kangyur translation or *nirañjana* as 'gos pa med' is a natural one.
 * 97c niṣkala/'gyur ba med/'timeless': This translation attempts to somewhat harmonise the reading of the ancient translation (mi 'gyur - `without change') with that of our Sanskrit witness and Kangyur translation (niṣkala/cha med - 'without parts').
 If we take *kalā* as referring to a unit of time, to be without kalās is, therefore, to be unchanging or timeless.